 What to Pack?

 Since winters in Paris are traditionally chilly and wet but can have a few days of pleasant, even warm, weather, you'll want to be sure to pack plenty of layers of clothing as well as waterproof shoes and outerwear.
 Although temperatures only rarely dip to or below the freezing point, it's not uncommon to see them hover in the upper 40s.
 This means that you'll need to bring a heavy winter coat in addition to several long pants and shirts.
 An umbrella, raincoat, and rain boots are also recommended, especially if you explore the many outdoor attractions and destinations in the city.

 Winter Events in Paris

-Despite appearances, there's plenty to do during your winter visit to the elegant capital and nearby day trips.
+Despite appearances, there's plenty to do during your winter visit to the elegant capital, as well as opportunities for day trips.
 Many of these activities will be indoors, but provided that you pack correctly and bundle up, and it's not too wet out, a wintery walk through a gorgeous Parisian park or an evening stroll around the brilliantly lit streets can be mesmerizing and peaceful.
-Whether you're traveling solo, as a couple, or with the whole family, striking for a good balance between indoor and outdoor activities will ensure your winter sojourn in the French capital is adventurous and warming in the same right.
+Whether you're traveling solo, as a couple, or with the whole family, striking for a good balance between indoor and outdoor activities will ensure your winter sojourn in the French capital is adventurous and warming.

 - Winter holiday lights and decorations: Each year, the city is illuminated with cheerful holiday decorations and lights in several districts across the capital, and department store windows are a special treat for the whole family.